appveyor/AppRolla/readme.md

 ```

-Now, if want to use AppRolla interactively you just open PowerShell console in the directory with your scripts and load configuration:
+Now, if want to use AppRolla interactively just open PowerShell console in `deployment` directory and load configuration:

 ```posh
 PS> .\config.ps1